-Civic-minded MTSU students, faculty and staff lined up Thursday on campus to celebrate the 233rd anniversary of the signing of the United States Constitution.
+Civic-minded MTSU students, faculty and staff lined up Thursday on campus to celebrate the 233rd anniversary of the signing of the U.S. Constitution.

 The world’s longest surviving written charter of government was signed Sept.
 17, 1787, ratified in 1788 and in operation since 1789.
 The MTSU community celebrated Constitution Day by reading portions of the nation’s bedrock legal document aloud at two locations.